 Summary of Use during Lactation

-Limited information indicates that maternal doses of aripiprazole up to 15 mg daily produce low levels in milk, but until more data become available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+Limited information indicates that maternal doses of aripiprazole up to 15 mg daily produce low levels in milk.
+Aripiprazole can lower serum prolactin in a dose-related manner.
+Cases of lactation cessation have occurred, but cases of gynecomastia and galactorrhea have also been reported.
+Weight loss and poor weight gain have been reported in breastfed infants whose mothers were taking aripiprazole.
+Until more data become available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.

 A woman was taking aripiprazole 18 mg daily.
 On day 6 postpartum, a breastmilk sample (time not reported) contained a concentration of aripiprazole of 38.7 mcg/L.

 A woman took aripiprazole 10 mg daily by mouth beginning in week 9 of pregnancy and continuing postpartum.
 Mid-nursing milk samples were obtained at 8 and 10 weeks postpartum over a 24-hour period after the dose.
 Aripiprazole and dehydroaripiprazole were measured in the milk.
 On the first sampling day, mean milk concentrations were 52.6 mcg/L of aripiprazole and 8.8 mcg/L for the metabolite.
 On the second day, mean milk concentrations were 53.6 and 6.3 mcg/L, respectively.
 The authors calculated that a 5 kg infant would receive a daily dose of 47 mcg daily and the weight-adjusted dosage would be 8.3% of the maternal dosage.